saslan-7/super-bet2/README.md

 ![brainMask] (https://github.com/saslan-7/super-bet2/blob/master/brainMask.jpg)

-NOTE: This program may not work too well if there is large amount of fat between the skin and the skull.
+NOTE: This program may not work well if there is large amount of fat between the skin and the skull.